The 2 Reasons Your eCommerce Website Isn’t Selling [UPDATED For 2019]

 Are you only listing features on your eCommerce website when you should be listing benefits?
 Do you know what the difference is?
 Your users do.

 The list goes on, but you get the point.

 As a small business owner or entrepreneur, you’re probably immediately inclined to think “it’s my price” or “I need to run a sale” or like I mentioned earlier “I just can’t sell these on the internet.” or even “No one can sell anything on the internet.” – Right Amazon?

 But STOP in the name of dollars in your pocket and consider it’s actually you have the wrong types of potential customers coming to your site, or no one coming to your site.
 If you do have people coming to your site…maybe it’s your site.

 Not sure how to tell?
 Well, just as anything else, it’s all in the numbers.
 The beautiful thing about eCommerce is everything can be quantified and qualified and there are analytic’s reports to help you identify all of these things so you know where to start.

 Not sure where to look for these or how to read them?
-We can help you with that.
+I can help you with that.
 Click this link: Conversion Rate Optimization.

 Want some help making EVERYTHING you read in this article easier and someone to help you do it?
-Click this link then: Digital Marketing Consultant
+Click this link then: eCommerce Consultant